thanosparavantis/cryptography/README.md

 # Cryptography

-This is an experimental project that illustrates popular cryptography techniques.
-It contains implementations of algorithms, unit tests and several use case scenarios.
-The prototype source code is written in Python 3.6 and may have some issues or vulnerabilities.
+An experimental Python project that illustrates basic cryptography techniques.
+It features implementations of the Caesar and Vigenere cipher with their respective unit tests.
+The Caesar cipher is initialized with a key integer value ranging from 0 to 25.
+The Vigenere cipher is initialized with a key string value that is preferred to be a large sequence.
+Both ciphers have encrypt and decrypt methods that accept plain strings of text.

 ## Caesar Cipher